the1lab/1lab/src/1Lab/Path/Cartesian.lagda.md

 coei1→i A i a = refl
 ```

+This definition of `coe`{.Agda} is an approximation because the
+following equation, saying that staying in the fibre $A(i)$ is
+definitionally the identity, can only be shown propositionally.
+In
-In Cartesian cubical type theory, the following equation is
+Cartesian cubical type theories, `coei→i`{.Agda} is instead one of the
-definitional.
-However, in Cubical Agda, it is only propositional:
+definitional equalities that characterises `coe`{.Agda}.

 ```agda
 coei→i : ∀ {ℓ} (A : I → Type ℓ) i x → coe A i i x ≡ x